CIFASIS/QuickFuzz/README.md

 ## Instalation

-    ./install.sh
+    $ ./install.sh

-  * Additionally, you may want to suscribe QuickFuzz to your _PATH_ variable by adding this line to your **~/.bashrc** file:
+Additionally, you may want to use QuickFuzz more easily by appending this line to your **~/.bashrc** file:

     export PATH=$HOME/.cabal/bin:$PATH